Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 • 8 billion years later: Annihilation of the Earth.

-The history of earth timeline
+The history of Earth timeline

-Today, it can be tough to imagine that life on our planet was different.
+Today, it can be tough to imagine that life on our planet is different.
 Let’s go back to the past 4 billion 600 million years ago when the earth didn’t exist.
 Only a newly formed proto Sun, a ring of gas dust, and an incredible sight.

 4.5 billion years ago